mattrussi/gitlab-com-runbooks/docs/consul/README.md

 ## Scalability

-The consul cluster is currently managed using helm.
+The Consul cluster is currently managed using Helm.
 Any additional nodes can be added by modifying the `server:replica` count for the specific environment.

 Agents can come and go as they please.
 On Kubernetes, this is very important as